stephomi/nomadsculpt.com/manual/docs/stroke.md

 ### Pressure - Intensity

 Similar to the radius slider, but for controlling intensity.
-If you want constant instensity, disable this section.
+If you want constant intensity, disable this section.

 ### Pressure smoothing